HEBER VALLEY CAMP RULES

 - Long pants, modest shirts and closed-toed shoes are required at all reserved

-activities (waterfront, challenge courses and service projects).
+activities (waterfront and challenge courses).
 Please note

 that swimming suits are not allowed at the waterfront.